If you remain active on more than three social media platforms at a time, you are likely to receive at least 30 notifications per day.

 - Navigate to your profile.

-- Tap the menu button in the top right corner.
+- Tap the hamburger menu button in the top right corner.

 If required, you can block the user after reporting them as spam.
-Instagram takes your response into account and warns other users who might receive similar messages.
+Instagram considers your response and warns other users who might receive similar messages.